Latest social network features

 Yesterday, Twitter rolled out its first public testing of Communities, which gives people a place to have more focused conversations with people who share the same interests.
-Comment: It’s great to see Twitter roll out Communities and the new feature looks really good and I look forward to trying it.
+Comment: As a social media trainer, I’ve always been keen to focus on the conversational aspects of social media so it’s great to see Twitter roll out Communities and the new feature looks really good.
+I look forward to trying it.
 Not exactly innovative, but it’s a big change and should help conversation between like minded people and boost engagement.

 All followers can now subscribe to your Revue newsletter directly from your Twitter profile on desktop and apps.
 See my Twitter profile for an example.

 Twitter is introducing some new privacy options.
 Twitter plans to include an option to archive old tweets so that other users can’t see them after a specified period of time (such as 30, 60, or 90 days, or a whole year).
 Editing follower lists is on the way too.
 Additionally, users will have possible options to limit who can see which tweets they have liked, allow them to remove themselves from a conversation, and also allow users to remove followers without completely blocking them.

 Twitter is working on letting you create GIFs via the in-app camera.